MahdiTabesh/fmri-audio-tagging/README.md

   The final written report summarizing the full project, results, and conclusions.

 - **`README.md`**
   This file.
-Describes the project, team contributions, repository layout, and submission requirements.
+Provides a summary of the project and explains the structure of the repository.

 ---